tunmsk/nextgen-facebook/readme.txt

 	* [Summary Card](https://dev.twitter.com/cards/types/summary)
 	* [Player Card](https://dev.twitter.com/cards/types/player) is provided with the Pro version (as it requires video discovery modules available only in the Pro version).
 	* [Photo Card](https://dev.twitter.com/cards/types/photo), [Gallery Card](https://dev.twitter.com/cards/types/gallery), and [Product Card](https://dev.twitter.com/cards/types/product) were deprecated by Twitter on July 3rd, 2015 and are no longer supported.
+* Support for Automattic's [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin.
+* Support for featured, attached, gallery shortcode, and/or image HTML tags in content.
 * Configurable image sizes for Open Graph (Facebook, LinkedIn, etc.) and Pinterest.
 * Customizable image dimensions for each Twitter Card type.
+* Fallback to image alt values if the content and except do not include any text.
 * Optional fallback to a default image and video for index and search webpages.
-* Support for featured, attached, gallery shortcode, and/or HTML image tags in content.
-* Fallback to image alt values if the content and except do not include any text.
 * Validates image dimensions and aspect ratios for reliable sharing results.
 * Auto-regeneration of inaccurate / missing WordPress image sizes.
 * Fully renders content (including shortcodes) for accurate description texts.